vikramsm/imported-malaria-monitor/README_Sprint3.md

 ### Sprint 3 CI - Travis

-UPDATE BELOW WITH NEW SCREENSHOTS PLZ

 We setup Travis CI to automatically test our code as commits are pushed to github.
 ![Sprint 2 CI Github](img/github_tests_sprint3.png "Sprint 2 CI Github")
 ![Sprint 2 CI](img/travis_tests_sprint3.png "Sprint 2 CI")

 ### Sprint 3 CD - Heroku

-UPDATE BELOW WITH NEW SCREENSHOTS PLZ

 We setup Heroku automatically deploy our app whenever new commits are pushed to the master branch and all tests pass the CI (Travis)
 ![Sprint 2 CD Setup](img/heroku_setup.png "Sprint 2 Heroku Setup")